If you are looking for resources on a specific topic, there are several tools you can use.

 An international serials directory which covers more than 900 subject areas.
 Click on Advanced Search, and search by subject (Keyword).

 Journal databases such as AustLII, Lexis Advance and Westlaw Australia enable users to search by subject and/or keywords.
 Access from the Law Library website Research Databases by Type - Journal Articles page.

 The following information relates to finding articles on Australian cases.
 For information about other jurisdictions, check the 'Foreign, Global and Comparative' list of research guides on the law library website.

 Search for the case using a case citator.
 Once you have located the record for the case, look for the links to journal articles about the case.
 Each of the case citators label these links differently.
 Following is a summary:

-In the list of journal articles cited, the full text may be available.
-If there is no link to the full text, search for the journal's name using the Library catalogue.
+If there is no link to the full text article in the database, search for the journal's name under Title in the Library catalogue.